 So what can you do?
 Can you make a difference?
-Well, first of all, do you want to make a difference?
+Well, first, do you want to make a difference?
 Or are you content not to "rock the boat" and let the ship of the Church continue to drift toward the shoals of shipwreck?
-Already young people are abandoning ship because they don't believe Christianity is relevant or meaningful for the questions most pressing to them.
-Young adults are not far behind.
+Already people are abandoning ship because they don't believe Christianity is relevant or meaningful for the questions most pressing to them.
 Will we simply sit by and allow this to happen?